herrera-ignacio/data_structures_and_algorithms/src/data-structures/trees/README.md

 ![tree](./tree.png)

-A tree data strucure can be __defined recursively__ as a collection of nodes (starting at a root node), where each node is a data structure consisting of a value, together with a list of references to nodes (the "children"), with the constraints that no reference is duplicated, and none points to the root.
+A tree data strucure can be __defined recursively__ as a collection of nodes (starting at a root node) that have a __parent-child__ relationship, where each node is a data structure consisting of a value, together with a list of references to nodes (the "children"), with the constraints that no reference is duplicated, and none points to the root.

-Alternatively, a tree can be __defined abstractly__ as a whole as an ordered tree, with a value assigned to each node.
+Alternatively, a tree can be __defined abstractly__ as a data type that stores elmenets hierarchically.

-### Common Operations
+## Common Operations

-#### Insertion
+### Insertion

 Nodes can be inserted into binary trees in between two other nodes, or added after a leaf node.
 In biary trees, a node that is inserted is specified as to which child it is.